 Cecil H. and Ida Green Center for Reproductive Biology Sciences

-To promote and support cutting-edge, integrative, and collaborative basic research in female reproductive biology, with a focus on signaling, gene regulation, and genome function.
+To promote and support leading-edge, integrative, and collaborative basic research in female reproductive biology, with a focus on signaling, gene regulation, and genome function.

-The Cecil H. and Ida Green Center for Reproductive Biology Sciences is an endowed basic science research center at UT Southwestern Medical Center under the direction of Dr. W. Lee Kraus, Professor and Vice Chair for Basic Sciences in the Department of Obstetrics and Gynecology, and the Cecil H. and Ida Green Distinguished Chair in Reproductive Biology Sciences.
-The Green Center is affiliated with the Department of Obstetrics and Gynecology, chaired by Dr. Steven Bloom.
+The Cecil H. and Ida Green Center for Reproductive Biology Sciences is a department-level endowed basic science research center at UT Southwestern Medical Center under the direction of Dr. W. Lee Kraus, Professor and Director, Cecil H. and Ida Green Center for Reproductive Biology Sciences, Professor and Vice Chair for Basic Sciences in the Department of Obstetrics and Gynecology, Professor in the Department of Pharmacology, and the Cecil H. and Ida Green Distinguished Chair in Reproductive Biology Sciences.

 Situated primarily in the Harry S. Moss Clinical Science Building (J) on the South Campus, the Green Center is a state-of-the-art research facility housing University research labs as well as molecular biology and computational genomic cores for use by members of the Green Center.

-The Green Center faculty consists of eight faculty from the Department of Obstetrics and Gynecology, along with more than 20 additional members from a variety of other departments across campus.
+The Green Center faculty includes faculty from the Department of Obstetrics and Gynecology, along with additional members from a variety of other departments across campus.
 Each work in diverse areas of reproduction, development, gene regulation, and genomics.
 As a result, the Green Center plays a key role in promoting the study of reproduction, development, gene regulation, and genomics at UTSW.

 The Science of the Green Center